ABOUT THE KBPA

 The KBPA intends to continue the advancement of the local business community and to maintain Kaimuki's unique image of being a strong historical island town.

-KBPA General Membership meetings are held on the second Tuesday of each month, 11:30am, in the Vestry Hall of the Church of the Epiphany, 1041 10th Avenue in Kaimuki.
+KBPA General Membership meetings are held on the second Tuesday of each month, 11:30am, in the Vestry Hall of the Epiphany Episcopal Church, 1041 10th Avenue in Kaimuki.

 BOARD OF DIRECTORS